mrichhub/papertrail-winston-transport/README.md

 This is based off of [winston-papertrail][1], which stopped working for winston v3.

-## ⚠️ Dev Build
+## ⚠ Beta Build

-This library is still in development.
-I'm working out a few kinks before releasing to beta.
-Please give it a try, but keep that in mind.
+This is a beta build.
+There may or may not be a few kinks to iron out, but should mostly work as intended.
+Please create an issue in github if you see anything that needs to be addressed.
+Thanks!

 ## Installation